soumyavemuri/Emergency-Tweets/README.md

-# Emergency-Tweets
+# Emergency Tweets

-### Description :-

-**Many innocent people could not get emergency help when they are facing any sort trouble from the following :**
+Many people around the world face unfortunate circumstances everyday.
+These people may require immediate aid and are dependent on others for help.
+The situation they are in could be classified as one of the following:

-    1) Health
+    1) Life Threats
-    2) Threat
-    3) Nature Calamity
+    3) Nature Calamities

-**This is because their message may not reach or get notified to respective departments.
-So we came up with a solution which will over come this problem using a greatest networking service provider in the world `Twitter`.**

-We achived it by adding an extra button on `Sidebar of Twitter` Clone, by clicking button it directs to a webpage where we can all **Emergency Tweets** in three categories.
+    4) Financial Issues

+**Millions of users are on Twitter everyday.
+Our team thought that with the help of the Twitter platform, we could find a way to get tweets of users in need of help better reach.
+By this we could immediately connecct them with individuals that can offer them with assistance.**

+We achived this by developing a feature on our Twitter clone by adding an additional section on the sidebar of Twitter.
+This will direct the user to the `Emergency Tweets` section where we categorise these tweets as General, Immediate, and #TwitterSOS.

 <img src="https://github.com/Mugunthanraju/Emergency-Tweets/blob/main/ScreenShot/image.png" alt="Twitter Application" >

-### How it built :
+### How it's been built:

-**The front-end was done using React.js The full-stack is done using Django, Twitter API The Backend is Python, sklearn, nltk, Watson NLU API**
+**The frontend was developed using React.js and the REST API was developed using Django.
+The Twitter API was used on the backend with Python, sklearn, nltk and Watson NLU API**

-**The design is simple: We hit the Twitter Search API to get the tweets using queries selected after a thoughtful process.
-The hashtags are shown on the right, and can be displayed directly.**
+**The Twitter Search API is used to retrieve tweets based on queries developed after a thorough discussion and research on keywords used in tweets calling out for help.
+The categories can be selected from the display on the right side of the user dashboard.**

 *For flagging and color coding tweets we have a combined model.*

-**1) Sarcasm Detector finds out if a tweet is sarcastic, because we all know people like beating around the bush on Twitter (Thanks @Kaitlyn for the idea).**
+**1) A Sarcasm Detector model filters out sarcastic tweets from the tweets returned by the Twitter API.**
 <br>
-**2) Fear Detector finds out if the person is scared by using IBM Watson NLU API.**
+**2) A Fear Detector checks for a fear in the tweets of the user that was developed by using IBM Watson NLU API.**
 <br>
-**3) If the tweet is not sarcastic and has fear elements, then the NLP model classifies those tweets as non-serious, police, or hospital related.**
+**3) If the tweet is not sarcastic and has fear elements, then the NLP model classifies those tweets as Immediate Attention, General(Funds/Donations), and #TwitterSOS.**

 <img src="https://github.com/Mugunthanraju/Emergency-Tweets/blob/main/ScreenShot/Steps.jpg" alt="Twitter Application" >

-### Authored by :
+### Developed by :

     1) Ekrem Guzelyel (ML, Backend)
     2) Mugunthan Raju (Front-end, Database)
     3) Mert Can Bilgiç (Front-End)
-    4) Soumya Vemuri (Full-Stack)
+    4) Soumya Vemuri (Full-Stack/REST API)
     5) Pranav Anand (ML, Backend)